Data Privacy

 Image showing the location of the Data Issues option in the menu.

 The Data Issues page opens.
 Issues are shown in a list along with the severity of the issue.
-See Priority, Severity, Difficulty, and Likelihood for a breakdown of the levels of severity.

 1. From the menu bar at the top of the list, select a status to further filter the list as needed: